 - Attempting to reinstall an older driver version will trigger a message stating: “The installation failed.
 The installer encountered an error that caused the installation to fail.
 Contact the software manufacturer for assistance.”

 - The updated macOS 10.15-compatible beta driver from ASIX has a persistent on-screen dialog box which makes the driver installation more challenging than usual

-Because of challenges with the beta ASIX driver installation process in 10.15, we will not be officially recommending our ASIX-based Gigabit Ethernet adapters on macOS Catalina until ASIX has developed an updated driver version with a less cumbersome installation process.
+Because of challenges with the beta ASIX driver installation process in 10.15, we will no longer officially recommend our ASIX-based Gigabit Ethernet adapters on macOS Catalina until ASIX has developed an updated driver version with a less cumbersome installation process.

 Note that these challenges all pertain to software; the hardware remains compatible.
 This includes the following USB to Ethernet adapters models: USB3-E1000, USBC-E1000, USB2-E1000, and USB2-E100.
 Apple is expected to release the final version of macOS Catalina, on or around Friday October 4, 2019.

 Below will find a download link and step-by-step instructions in the next section that document the driver installation and the macOS Gatekeeper approval process for our USB3-E1000 and USBC-E1000 adapters, which both use the ASIX AX88179 chipset in both written and video formats:

 - After downloading, open the folder downloaded and run the AX88179_178A_v2.15.0_beta1.pkg file